It is on to St. Paul, Minn., for Lawrence University senior Ian Koziara.

 Conservatory of Music

 Lawrence University, "Senior Ian Koziara Advances to Regional Level of Metropolitan Opera National Council Auditions" (2013).
 Press Releases.
-Paper 108.
+108.